 I've included one of my barbecue sauce recipes to use with this Instant Pot Shredded Beef.
 If you have your own favorite recipe, go ahead and use that.
 You can also use your favorite bottled sauce, which I sometimes do!
 It's so easy!

-- 3 - 4 lb Bottom Round or Chuck Roast (cut in thirds) Chuck roast is more tender, and a bit fattier
+- 3 - 4 lbs Bottom Round or Chuck Roast* (cut in thirds)

 - 2 Tablespoons Vegetable Oil